Take the garbage out.

 “I hated it when I was younger,” says Maidenberg.
 “I walked in the door from school, and my mom would start with, ‘Why are you such a slob?’
 I’d end up feeling so resentful and frustrated.”
 For Maidenberg, nagging also triggers painful feelings of being neglected and not heard as a child.
 When she has to nag her kids, she says, “It reminds me that no one is listening to me, that no one cares.
 I literally shut down.”

 These moms’ experiences may sound familiar to many.
 They don’t want to be nags.
-And yet, they both find themselves miserably begging their kids to do the simplest chores.
+And yet, they don’t know how to stop nagging.
+They both find themselves miserably begging their kids to do the simplest chores.

 Does Nagging Even Work?